 - Look out for others.
 If friends are playing drinking games check they’re OK – and help them opt out if they’ve drunk too much alcohol.

 - Keep tabs on your drinking.
-Download our free Drinkaware: Track and Calculate Units App to keep tabs on how much alcohol you’re drinking.
+Download the free MyDrinkaware app to keep tabs on how much alcohol you’re drinking.

 What does binge drinking really mean?